 Thermodynamic stability

-For a particle to stay suspended in a gelled system, the yield stress of the gel must excveed the gravitational force acting on the particle.
+For a particle to stay suspended in a gelled system, the yield stress of the gel must exceed the gravitational force acting on the particle.
 A material with a yield stress will stretch out like an elastic material, until the yield point and then begin to flow.

 Polymeric surfactants

+We have a wide range of polymeric surfactant technology.
+Our polymeric surfactant chemistries comprise of EO/PO block copolymers, acrylic/styrene copolymers, methacrylic copolymers, poly hydroxystearate derivatives and alkyd PEG resin derivatives.
 The diverse range of particle types and sizes that need dispersing means that in order for us to make appropriate recommendations it is important to understand what is required in order to create a good dispersion.

 The right solution will depend on many factors such as: